 So more of a Near Death Ray then.

 Considering units have 10 HP, I believe the proper term is Decimation Ray.

 Surely a decimation ray would reduce their HP by 1 not to 1?

-You can buy and mount one of these on your plane in Raptor, a shareware shoot 'em up.
+You can buy and mount one of these on your plane in Raptor: Call of the Shadows.
 It's one of three laser weapons with instantaneous blast (the others are a laser turret and a twin laser).